robotgenis/PowerStackers5029-RobotLive/README.md

 #### Unistalling

 To unistall the program just delete the folder after you stop the server.
-Running the unistaller is not needed
+Running the unistaller is not needed.

 ### Phone